jadehamel/metaverse/README.md

 Many corrupted blockchains will integrate objects that are not supposed to be there.
 It will be at this moment spreading the biggest WTF situations of all times!

-When Metaverse will have another name given by community, every blockchains will contribute in their own ways to it!
+When Metaverse will have another name given by the community, every blockchains will contribute in their own ways to it!
 The creativity from a blockchain to heal this environment will rank them up or down.